 - Job and Family Services: Get information about resources that help families with wide a range of employment and financial assistance.

 - Utilities: Help may be available for bill payment and emergencies.

 - Additional Funding Sources: Find an extensive list of companies, grants and foundations that may be able to help.

 - Wish-Granting: These specialized organizations provide funds to meet the dreams of children who have a life-threatening diagnosis.

 - Estate and Future Planning: Planning for the estate of a person with special healthcare needs will require special programs, such as special needs trusts and ABLE accounts.

 - Guardianship: Find resources for obtaining guardianship for an adult in which special healthcare needs prevents them from being capable of caring and making decisions for themselves.

 - Immigration: We want to help you identify the healthcare support that is available to immigrants.

 - Adoption and Foster Care: Receive helpful support and resources when adopting a child with special needs or beginning foster care.

-- Advocacy: Informing people and fighting for rights of those with special healthcare needs.
+- Advocacy and Reform: Informing people and fighting for rights of those with special healthcare needs.
 Resources for governmental contacts and laws reside here.